-Investing in Wilsonville rental properties is an incredible way to build wealth.
-If ever this is your first experience as a landlord, you probably already know that rental property owners also need to deal with problems.
-Issues like emergency repairs, property damage, and delayed rental payment are all your responsibility.
-Although good preparation and tenant screening can significantly reduce some issues, difficulties can still arise.
-Knowing what the five most common issues that a new landlord faces can help you be prepared to handle them with ease.
+Investing in Wilsonville rental properties is an excellent method to amass wealth.
+However, even if this is your first experience as a landlord, you likely already know that rental property owners frequently face challenges.
+It comes with the territory to have late rent payments, emergency repairs, and property damage.
+Despite the fact that thorough planning and tenant screening can help reduce some issues, problems can still arise.
+You can be better equipped to deal with problems by being aware of the five most typical ones a new landlord encounters.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.